MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 This component is added automatically at runtime to interactable bodies; it exposes various properties to Visual Scripting such as *IsHovered* and *IsSelected*, which will come in handy in a moment.

 You can choose to have the Unity UI  display a different color tint in Play mode than in Edit mode.
-In the image above, the Play mode tint has been changed to blue.
+In the image above, the Play mode tint has been changed to yellow.
 This can help you to tell at a glance which mode you're in.
 To change the Play mode tint:

 1. On the menu bar, select **Edit** > **Preferences**.
 1. In the left-side menu, select **Colors**.